Skip to Content

 A Positano to Capri Day Trip | One Day Capri Itinerary

-Capri is a small, beautiful island off the coast of Italy.
-It is easy accessible from the towns of the Amalfi coast and you could even get there by boat from Naples.
+Capri is a small, beautiful island right off the coast of Italy.
+It is easily accessible from the towns of the Amalfi coast and you could even get there by boat from Naples.

-his guide however, will go over the logistics to get there and what to do as part of a one day Capri itinerary.
+This guide however, will go over the logistics to get there and what to do as part of a one day Capri itinerary from Positano.
 It is sure to be a day full of fun activities and you will have an incredible time enjoying this one of a kind island.

 Affiliate Disclosure: This post may contain affiliate links, which means I may receive a commission if you make a purchase through the links provided, at no additional cost to you.
 Thanks for supporting the work I put into TripTins!